Higher-order propagation of chaos in $L^2$ for interacting diffusions: Cluster expansions and perturbation theory

 This makes $g^1_0$ special among the $g^i_j$ in two ways, first it is the only $g^i_j$ whose equation is nonlinear in $g^i_j$ and second it is the only $g^i_j$ with non-trivial initial data.
-We note that $g^1_0$ is the mean-field limit and its equation is the McKean-Vlasov equation.
-While existence theory for this equation is well known, it is mostly done from the probabilistic perspective, showing the existence of solutions to the associated McKean-Vlasov SDE, e.g.\ as in~\cite{mishura_existence_2021}.
-While the PDE existence can be deduced from the SDE existence, in order to make this presentation more self-contained, we give a purely PDE argument for the existence of solutions.
-The proof follows standard PDE arguments and so is moved to the end of the paper, Appendix~\ref{a.mean-field-existence}.
+We note that the equation for $g^1_0$ is the McKean-Vlasov equation~\eqref{eq.Mckean-Vlasov-equation}.
+For the remainder of the paper, we often use $\rho$ in place of $g^1_0$.